gavinmcfarland/combino/src/template-engines/README.md

 ## Template Syntax Detection

 Each template engine should implement the `hasTemplateSyntax` method to efficiently detect when template processing is needed.
 This helps avoid unnecessary processing for files that don't contain template syntax.

+## Optional Dependencies

+Handlebars and Mustache are implemented as optional dependencies to keep the core package lightweight.
+The template engines use dynamic imports to load the dependencies only when needed, and provide clear error messages if the dependencies are not installed.